Eddie Chapman: After the war

 On his retirement, MI5 expressed some apprehension that Chapman might take up crime again when his money ran out and if caught would plead for leniency because of his highly secret wartime service.
 As predicted, he mixed with blackmailers and thieves and got into trouble with the police for various crimes, including smuggling gold across the Mediterranean in 1950.
 More than once he had a character reference from former intelligence officers who confirmed his great contribution to the war effort.

-Chapman had his wartime memoirs serialised in France to earn money, but he was charged under the Official Secrets Act and fined £50.
+Chapman had his wartime memoirs serialised in France to earn money, but he was charged alongside co-defendant Wilfred Macartney under the Official Secrets Act and fined £50.
 A few years later, when they were due to be published in the News of the World, the whole issue was pulped.
 However, his book The Eddie Chapman Story was eventually published in 1953.

 Chapman ghost-wrote the autobiography of Eric Pleasants, a British citizen who joined the Germans and served in the British Free Corps of the Waffen-SS during the war.
 Chapman claimed to have met Pleasants while he was imprisoned in Jersey.
-I Killed to Live – The Story of Eric Pleasants as told to Eddie Chapman was published in 1957.
+I Killed to Live – The Story of Eric Pleasants as Told to Eddie Chapman was published in 1957.
 In 1967, Chapman was living in Italy and went into business as an antiquarian.

 Chapman and his wife later set up a health farm (Shenley Lodge, Shenley, Herts) and owned a castle in Ireland.
-After the war Chapman remained friends with Baron Stephan von Gröning, his Abwehr handler (wartime alias Doctor Graumann), who had fallen on hard times.
+After the war, Chapman remained friends with Baron Stephan von Gröning, his Abwehr handler (wartime alias Doctor Graumann), who had fallen on hard times.
 Von Gröning later attended the wedding of Chapman's daughter.
 Eddie Chapman died of heart failure on 11 December 1997.
 He was survived by his wife Betty, and a daughter.

 In popular culture

-In the 1950s producer Ted Banborough announced plans to make a film about Chapman starring Michael Rennie or Stanley Baker, but this did not go ahead.
+In the 1950s, producer Ted Banborough announced plans to make a film about Chapman starring Michael Rennie or Stanley Baker, but this did not go ahead.

 He appeared as himself on the panel game show To Tell the Truth in November 1965.

 The 1966 film Triple Cross was based on the biography The Real Eddie Chapman Story co-written by Chapman and Frank Owen.
 The film was directed by Terence Young, who had known Chapman before the war.
 Chapman's character was played by Christopher Plummer.
 The film was only loosely based on reality, and Chapman was disappointed with it.
 In his autobiography, Plummer said that Chapman was to have been a technical adviser on the film, but the French authorities would not allow him in the country because he was still wanted over an alleged plot to kidnap the Sultan of Morocco.